krlabs/conky/README.md

 # KR.
 Laboratories Conky Custom Configuration

 A customizable and sleek configuration for [Conky](https://github.com/brndnmtthws/conky), the lightweight system monitor for Linux.
 This configuration offers a modern design, system resource monitoring, and easy customization.
+Conky monitors can be seamlessly used on desktop like widgets, providing real-time system information directly on your display.

 ## Features 🚀